By Matt Starkey

 Figure out just how much those tuition bills and other parenting expenses have cost you.
 Your smartest move is to save and invest that much for at least the next several years.
 If you feel you just can’t resist splurging on yourself before retirement, create a short-term savings goal list to reward yourself at intervals along the way.

 The key is to make sure the extra dollars do not land in your general budget where they can disappear all too quickly, eaten up by a meal out here and a “we-deserve-a-little-luxury” purchase there.

 At this stage of life it is also wise to assess whether you are taking full advantage of every opportunity to reduce your tax bills.
 The number of dependents you can claim will drop; are there additional deductions you can claim to replace them?

 Like all times of transition, give yourself time to adjust.
 After your children have flown the nest, take the time to evaluate your personal financial situation and make adjustments as needed.
-For more information, visit our website at makinglifecount.com or contact Matt Starkey –firstname.lastname@example.org, (913) 345-1881.
+For financial planning advice during whatever life phase you’re in, schedule a meeting by clicking below, contact Matt Starkey –firstname.lastname@example.org, or call (913) 345-1881.